What Is a Fire Alarm Monitoring System?March 3, 2021 8:05 am

 How Does Fire Alarm Monitoring Work?

-Monitored smoke detectors connect to a central station that can notify the fire department anytime, whether your system is ready and even when you’re not home.
+Monitored smoke detectors are connected to a central fire monitoring station that can notify the fire department anytime, whether your system is ready and even when you’re away from home.

 For example, imagine an unattended candle starts a fire in your home.
-If this happens, your fire alarm detects the smoke and the alarm goes off.
+If this happens, your fire alarm monitoring system detects the smoke and the alarm goes off.

 If this happens in a house with traditional, non-monitored fire alarms, you will have to quickly gather your family and ensure everyone evacuates as fast as possible.
 Then, if you happen to still have phone access, you’ll have to call the fire department and ask for help.